Tassili n'Ajjer: Geography

 The plateau is of great geological and aesthetic interest.
 Its panorama of geological formations of rock forests, composed of eroded sandstone, resembles a lunar landscape and hosts a range of rock art styles.

 Geology

 The range is composed largely of sandstone.
-The sandstone is stained by a thin outer layer of deposited metallic oxides that color the rock formations variously from near-black to dull red.
+The sandstone is stained by desert varnish, a thin outer layer of deposited metallic oxides that colour the rock formations variously from near-black to dull red.
 Erosion in the area has resulted in nearly 300 natural rock arches being formed in the south east, along with deep gorges and permanent water pools in the north.